To learn more about refugees, click here to sign up for a virtual Refugee 101 by Tucson Refugee Ministry.

 Asylee: A person who seeks permission to stay in another country.

 SIV: Available to persons who worked with U.S. Armed Forces.

 Immigrant: A person who comes to a country to permanently settle from another country.

-A visual representation of the journey of refugees and asylees from overseas to the U.S.
+A visual representation of the life of a refugee.

 Discussion of eligibility criteria, exclusion criteria, and how refugees are processed.

 Refugees are provided a cultural orientation to their new lives in the United States.
 These orientations are part of a mandatory package of services for refugees categorized as “Reception and Placement.”
 To access comprehensive information and resources about cultural orientations and services, visit the Cultural Orientation Resource Center website.